Alexander-Miller/treemacs/README.md

  * Window numbering integration - Treemacs will always be assigned window number 0, never interfering with the numbering layout of your other windows.
  * Git integration - treemacs will optionally use different faces for files in different git states.
+ * Ability to always follow along with the currently selected file with `treemacs-follow-mode`.
  * Ease of use - you need to (optionally) decide whether to use emacs default or evil nagivation keys (see `treemacs-be-evil` below).
    Other than that treemacs uses a mnemonic keymap inspired by spacemacs.